g-e-e-z/blog/content/_index.md

 Welcome to my ramblings.
 I’m Alex, a Software Engineer living in Colorado.
 I am a neovim and command line fanatic aspiring to become more insufferable.

 I'm starting this website as I begin learning and reviewing technical topics to understand how we make rocks think for us.
-This will be a palce for me to summarize and archive my learnings.
+This will be a place for me to summarize and archive my learnings.

 #### Places Online You Can Find Me
 [LinkedIn](https://www.linkedin.com/in/gordon112524)\